COVID-19 HOT MEAL PROGRAM

 The New American Dream Foundation, Inc. (TNADF) is a 501(c)(3) organization created to promote our nation's rich immigrant history, highlighting the cultural, social, and economic contributions of all immigrants, and the core American values of equal opportunity, progress, and freedom in the areas of education, health, and civic engagement.

-Considering the impact the COVID-19 pandemic has had on families in the Danbury area, The New American Dream Foundation (TNADF) postponed its annual scholarship gala.
+Considering the impact, the COVID-19 pandemic has had on families in the Danbury area, in April of 2020, The New American Dream Foundation (TNADF) postponed its annual scholarship gala.
 TNADF placed all its efforts on supporting the community's immediate needs as we fight the virus through the creation of its TNADF COVID-19 Hot Meal Program.
-The program has served children and families served nearly 8,000 meals over the spring/ summer of 2020 and an additional 9,000 to seniors summer/ fall/ winter of 2020 meals purchased at cost from The Amber Room Colonnade, a total of over 17,000 meals to date.
+The program has served children and families served nearly 8,000 meals over the spring/ summer of 2020 and an additional 9,000 to senior’s summer/ fall/ winter of 2020 meals purchased at cost from The Amber Room Colonnade, the official venue for its annual gala, a total of over 17,000 meals to date.

-Over the summer, the foundation shifted the focus of the meal's program to support older adults and special needs adults living in the Danbury area by providing 500 meals during the summer, increasing to 650 monthly meal deliveries by the fall.
+As the foundation shifted the focus of the meal's program to support older adults and special needs adults living in the Danbury area it began providing 500 meals during the summer, increasing to 650 monthly meal deliveries by the fall.

 In Danbury, 10.9 percent of older adults are food insecure, a University of Connecticut report has found.
 According to United Way, in parts of the city, food insecurity among older adults is as high as 30 percent, which believes these figures likely increased due to the coronavirus pandemic.